Extremelyd1/HKMP/README.md

   This will display the current RTT (round trip time) of the client-server connection.

 #### Server settings
-Note that this menu is entirely server-sided, only the player hosting the server will be able to alter the settings.
-Moreover, the settings will only update server and client-side once the "Save settings" button is pressed.
-An explanation of the settings can be found below (in brackets their internal names for use in standalone server):
+This section contains the settings for the server.
+These values can be read and modified by the `set` command described above.
-- **Enable PvP** (`IsPvpEnabled`): whether player vs. player damage is enabled.
+- `IsPvpEnabled`: whether player vs. player damage is enabled.
-- **Enable body damage** (`IsBodyDamageEnabled`): whether contact damage is enabled, namely when player models touch, both of them will be damaged.
+- `IsBodyDamageEnabled`: whether contact damage is enabled, namely when player models touch, both of them will be damaged.
   This only has effect if PvP is also enabled.
-- **Always show map locations** (`AlwaysShowMapIcons`): whether player's map locations are always shared on the in-game map.
+- `AlwaysShowMapIcons`: whether player's map locations are always shared on the in-game map.
-- **Only broadcast map with Wayward Compass** (`OnlyBroadcastMapIconWithWaywardCompass`): whether a player's map location is only shared when they have the Wayward Compass charm equipped.
+- `OnlyBroadcastMapIconWithWaywardCompass`: whether a player's map location is only shared when they have the Wayward Compass charm equipped.
   Note that if map locations are always shared, this setting has no effect.
-- **Display names** (`DisplayNames`): Whether overhead names should be displayed.
+- `DisplayNames`: Whether overhead names should be displayed.
-- **Enable teams** (`TeamsEnabled`): Whether player teams are enabled.
+- `TeamsEnabled`: Whether player teams are enabled.
   Players on the same team cannot damage each other.
   Teams can be selected from the client settings menu.
-- **Allow skins** (`AllowSkins`): Whether player skins are allowed.
+- `AllowSkins`: Whether player skins are allowed.
   If disabled, players will not be able to use a skin locally, nor will it be transmitted to other players.

 The rest of the settings contain entries for damage values of most PvP enabled spells and abilities.
-Inputting a value of `0` will completely disable the damage.
+Setting them to a value of `0` will completely disable the damage.
 Following is a list of the internal names for use in the standalone server:
 `NailDamage`, `GrubberflyElegyDamage`, `VengefulSpiritDamage`, `ShadeSoulDamage`, `DesolateDiveDamage`, `DescendingDarkDamage`, `HowlingWraithDamage`, `AbyssShriekDamage`, `GreatSlashDamage`, `DashSlashDamage`, `CycloneSlashDamage`, `SporeShroomDamage`,